Electro-detox

 What Causes Opioid Addiction?

 This condition results from a combination of genetic, environmental, and lifestyle factors, some of which have not been identified.
 Many of the genes that are thought to play a role are involved in the endogenous opioid system, which is the body’s internal system for regulating pain, reward and addictive behaviors [1].
-Opioid receptors exist in the nervous system and when endogenous or exogenous opioids (medications and heroin) attach to them, a series of chemical changes are triggered that leads to feelings of pleasure and pain relief.
+Opioid receptors exist in the nervous system, and when endogenous or exogenous opioids (medications and heroin) attach to them, a series of chemical changes are triggered that leads to feelings of pleasure and pain relief.
 Variations in genes involved in other aspects of nervous system function (neurotransmitter pathways, differentiation) have also been indicated as risk factors.
-Non-genetic factors that have shown to increase the risk of addiction include history of substance abuse; depression or other psychiatric disorders; childhood abuse or neglect; certain personality traits like sensation-seeking and impulsivity; living in poverty in a rural area; associating with others who abuse opioids and having easy access to prescription or illegal opioids.
+Non-genetic factors that have shown to increase the risk of addiction include history of substance abuse, depression or other psychiatric disorders, childhood abuse or neglect, certain personality traits like sensation-seeking and impulsivity, living in poverty in a rural area, associating with others who abuse opioids and having easy access to prescription or illegal opioids.

 Frequency